 So the new question is,

 Why risk using pesticides when you could do a bed bug heat treatment?

-Here at Bed Bug BBQ in Cleveland, OH, we pride ourselves on getting rid of all bed bugs in an 100% eco-friendly method of extermination, a bed bug heat treatment.
+Here at Bed Bug BBQ in Cleveland, OH, we pride ourselves on getting rid of all bed bugs in a non-chemical method of extermination, a bed bug heat treatment.
 This involves our experts bringing equipment to raise the temperature of your home to 118°F (48°C) or immediately at 122°F (50°C) for 90 minutes or more to kill bed bugs, including eggs and nymphs.
 This is all done in one single day and causes no damage to your home or property.
 Do not concern yourself with the risks of pesticides, get rid of all your bed bugs by calling Bed Bug BBQ today at (216) 232-2762.

 Not sure if you have bed bugs?
 We also offer a FREE inspection!
 Contact us today.

 If you want to learn more about the differences between using a heat treatment and pesticides, read the following: Killing Bed Bugs: Heat vs Chemical